 - The gold bond (SGB) sale price and the purchase price will be the market prevailing price.

-- If the value of gold rises, then the value of sovereign gold bond increases.
+- If the value of gold rises, then the value of sovereign gold bonds increases.
 It is similar to gold coins and gold bars you own.

 - In addition to the current price of gold, you will also receive interest, which will be paid half-yearly.
-The interest rate on gold bond is now 2.75% per annum.
+The interest rate on gold bonds is now 2.75% per annum.

 - The gold issue price will be the market value of gold in the previous week.